PaackEng/paack-ui/README.md

 ## Showcase

-This module's repository includes a showcase that itself is not an example of the module's usage but demonstrates the components and how their appearances.
+This module's repository includes a showcase that itself is not an example of the module's usage but demonstrates the components and their appearance.

 A published version of the showcase is available at (paackeng.github.io/paack-ui)[https://paackeng.github.io/paack-ui].